-A study of arthritic rats found that treatment with polyphenols from coconut oil reduced swelling and several inflammatory markers (39).
+A study in rats with arthritis found that treatment with polyphenols from coconut oil reduced swelling and several inflammatory markers (37).

-Coconut oil may help keep your furniture looking shiny and well-cared-for.
+Coconut oil may help keep your furniture looking shiny and polished.

 In addition to bringing out the beauty in natural wood, it seems to act as a dust repellent.
-It also has a pleasant, delicate aroma, unlike many commercial furniture polishes that contain strong fragrances.
+Plus, it has a pleasant, delicate aroma — unlike many commercial furniture polishes that contain strong fragrances.

 Coconut oil is a gentle and effective eye makeup remover.
 Apply with a cotton pad and wipe gently until all traces of makeup are gone.